 Let us understand this definition by breaking it down.

-When we draw a line on a cartesian coordinate system, we draw it for either one of the coordinate axes.
+When we draw a line on a Cartesian coordinate system, we draw it for either one of the coordinate axes.
 This could be the x-axis or the y-axis.
-Alas, we measure slopes with the x-axis as a reference.
+We measure slopes with the x-axis as a reference.
 Now, when drawing a line that intersects the x-axis, we need to consider the angle at which it intersects.
 This angle helps us understand the steepness of the line.

 Types of slopes